ajbrookhouse/WSU_PlantBio_ML/Instructions/dataset.md

 Note, both the TXT and JSON files contain the locations of the original images.
 This information is lost when moving the files.

-## Detailed explanation for each parameter
+## Detailed Description of Each Parameter
 Folder to Combine: Click "chose folder" and select the folder that contains all files you want to have combined into a single 3D stack.

 Output file: provide the path and name of the file that will be generated.